abhi7068/checkpoint-crypto-watch/step-2/README.md

 <img src="https://res.cloudinary.com/dn83xtspp/image/upload/v1676265467/Screenshot_20230213_104536_qwsroh.png" height="300px" width="700px" />

-- If the user enters correct credentials the the user should get the access of main page of our site.
+- If the user enters correct credentials then the user should get the access of main page of our site.